dbillor/memergy/README.md

 ## 🎨 **Example Workflow** 🎨

+### IMPORTANT YOU MUST CREATE meme_images/ folder and generated_memes/ folder for memes!!

 1. **Add Your Meme Templates:**
    - Drop your favorite meme images into the `images/` folder. 📂✨